AndreasFaust/gatsby-plugin-transitions/README.md

 ## Navigate programmatically

-To navigate programmatically you need to dispatch the "NAVIGATE"-Action from the `TransitionStore`.
+To navigate programmatically you need to dispatch the `NAVIGATE`-action from the `TransitionStore`.
 It takes the same props as `TransitionLink`.

 **Example:** Navigate, when the user scrolls to the bottom of the page: